kartben/fog05/FogAgent_Functionalities.md

 		@GB: Yes, for entities there should be a lifecycle monitor which allow access to lifecycle managment and monitoring Also possibility to decide what the node should monitor

+		@AC: Pinning should be supported for entities that should never be migrated.
+		That is important for real-time or applications depending on I/O latency.
+		Added to the list below.

+- Pinning
+- Support for Accelerators and I/O awareness in deployment
+- Should be able to describe attributes of the target platform that are (1) required, (2) desirable, (3) optional, ...
 - Start/Stop of native applications
 - Managment of µServices (current status,configuration,deploy,relation changes,scaling,migration,shutdown)
 - Managment of containers (via Docker/Kuberentes/LXC/LXD API)